 Project managers may do some or all of the following:

-- manage the project budget and resources
+- manage the project delivery timeline

-- hire staff to work on projects.
+- manage the project team and hire staff to work on projects.

 Skills and knowledge